7 Best Nike Gym Shoes in 2024

 In the depths of the midsole lies an Air Zoom unit that launches us back with every stride.
 This makes efficient use of our power and comes to life during jumping exercises.
 With every toe-off, we’re caught by a soft midsole that absorbs landing impact.
 Our durometer confirms its plush nature, measuring 24.6% less dense than average.

-To ensure we don’t move uncontrollably and remain centered, Air Zoom TR 1 keeps its outsole grippy to enhance surefootedness.
+To ensure we don’t move uncontrollably and remain centred, Air Zoom TR 1 keeps its outsole grippy to enhance surefootedness.
 We were able to activate the right muscle groups as we performed planks and burpees since the outsole stayed still even on slippery floors.
 Our durometer confirms it’s 10.0% softer than average.

 Because of Air Zoom TR 1’s softer rubber in the outsole, it’s best to stay indoors when working out with this shoe to avoid its early retirement.